-We all have to start our mountaineering somewhere and often we do not yet have the skills for technical climbing.
+We all have to start our mountaineering somewhere.
+Often we do not yet have the skills for technical climbing.
 Perhaps you do not want to acquire the skills for technical climbs or perhaps you just want to get out and experience the high mountains and climb a 14,000 foot peak.
 If so then an ascent of Mt.
 Langley is a great place to start.

 Mount Langley, at 14,042 feet, is the southern most of the California fourteen thousand foot peaks and the last major summit as one heads south in the Sierra Nevada.
 The ascent from the Cottonwood Lakes Basin is straightforward and a lot of elevation is gained via a trail before a talus scramble to the summit.